cmsYeehee/GameDesignChristian/TechSpec.md

 - purchaseUpgrade(Upgrade upgrade)
 Behavior: Buys an upgrade if the player has enough coins.
 - applyUpgrade(Vehicle vehicle, Upgrade upgrade)
 Behavior: Applies the upgrade effects to the specified vehicle.
-Will update a variable in the vehicle class like rate of fire, shield cost, etc. (listed in revisedDesign.md). getAvailableUpgrades()
+Will update a variable in the vehicle class like rate of fire, shield cost, etc. (listed in revisedDesign.md) based on the upgradeType getAvailableUpgrades()
-Output: List<Upgrade> - Returns a list of upgrades that can be purchased.
+Output: List<Upgrade> - Returns a list of upgrades that can be purchased taking into account the cost of the upgrades.
-14. Upgrade
+8. Upgrade
 Represents an individual upgrade.

 Variables

-name: String
+name: String - name of upgrade
-description: String
+description: String - description of upgrade
-cost: int
+cost: int - cost of upgrade
-upgradeType: enum { Offensive, Defensive, Utility }
+upgradeType: enum { Offensive, Defensive, Utility } - type of upgrade(check what each upgrade does in the revisedDesign.md.
+Depending on which option they select, they will get a small boost to those factors)
-effect: UpgradeEffect
 Methods

-15. Team (Enum)
-Defines the team affiliations.

-Values:
-Player
-Enemy

-16. Point
+9. Point
 Represents a coordinate in 2D space.

 Variables

 x: float - The X-coordinate.
 y: float - The Y-coordinate.
+isPassable: boolean.
+Is the point passable by a ground vehicle?
 Methods

 - distanceTo(Point other): float